sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 Overview
 --------
 <img src="etc/images/logo.png" align="right" width="140">
 Energy Aware Runtime (EAR) package provides an energy efficient solution for Supercomputers.
 EAR includes a runtime library to dynamiclly select the CPU frequency for MPI application based on application characterization done at runtime, node characteristics and power policy settings.
 EAR library doesn't need neither a priori information nor user input.
 EAR also provides mechanism for those experts users that perfectly knows their application, supporting pre-defined frequency configurations.
 EAR library has been integrated in a full energy management system incluing a complete accounting mechanism, and a global energy manager.
-All the componets together provides three main features:
+All the componets together provides three main services:

-1- A **simple and ligthweigth runtime library** to automatically select the optimal CPU frequency according to the application, the node, and the power policy.
+1- A **simple and ligthweigth system** to automatically select the optimal CPU frequency according to the application, the node, and the power policy.
+This  services is provided by two components: the EAR library (**EARL**) and the EAR daemon (**EARD**).
+EARL is the smart component in charge of selecting the CPU frequency for the running applications.
+The EARD is in charge of providing basic services to the rest of components (not only EARL).

 2- A complete **energy accounting systemi** based on mySQL DB.
 The energy accounting system is configurable in terms of application details and frequency of upcates